digital-asset/daml/docs/source/daml-finance/architecture.rst

 that these implementations will support customer applications and shorten their time-to-market significantly.

-Expected usage of the library
+How to use the library
 #############################

 Users are expected to build their application such that it only depends